rhugvedd/Assembler-8051/README.md

 ## Overview
 The choice of this project topic was to get a very good insight into coding professional software that addresses all user cases and product requirements.
 The main and foremost requirement of the project was to develop an assembler that creates a .hex file after decoding a .asm file (containing Intel MCS-8051 instructions).

+## Disclaimer
+As I upload this project to GitHub along with my other older projects, it's important to note that I am presenting it in its original form, without modifications.
+Therefore, the concepts and coding style reflect my skills and knowledge as of 2021, rather than my current capabilities.
+Please overlook any technical or logical errors in the project.

 ## Capabilities
 The assembler has the following capabilities: